 Condition Overview

-Treatment of thyroid nodules is usually not required unless a patient has symptoms or has a growing nodule.
+Treatment of thyroid nodules is usually not required unless a patient has cancer, symptoms or has a growing nodule.
 When a patient has symptoms, we try to match the level of the symptoms to the desired treatment.
 In other words, if the symptoms are mild we may recommend a less involved treatment.
-When symptoms are more severe, we try to manage those symptoms as best we can while being as definitive as safely possible.
+When symptoms are more severe, we try to manage those symptoms via a one-time treatment.
 In all things, the goals of the patient drive our decision making process.

 Treatment Options